 Popeye has a light jazz feel, which I did not anticipate as a composer.
 I suppose I liked jazz more than I realized, or perhaps it was love for Steely Dan that opened that door.
-My taste in jazz has widen considerably beyond The Weather Channel.
 I have taken a breather from the classical canon in the past decade, and under the tuleage of Pandora I have customized my listening list of classical jazz standards: ranging from Cannonball Adderely (always a favorite) to Miles Davis and Colman Hawkins.

 Novel-in-Progress, excerpt 66| More description of the haunted house:

 What exploration could not be delayed was due to open doorways east of the bay window.
 A smell of mildew drew him closer to where sagging (or collapsing) ceiling plaster was dimly glimpsed.
 Such disrepair, like a metastasizing malignancy invading contiguous tissue, spread down walls to the floorboards, although fear of returning too hastily to the first floor by one of these routes was excuse to keep to the hallway.